soledadli/IoT_gesture_recognition/README.md

 - Verify the codes before you uploading them to Movuino
 - Try uploading the imu data parts and test whether they work.
 If so, upload the tensorflow parts and the model part then.
 - Unplug the board, replug it, and reupload the codes

+Q3: Disk get ejected when after uploading the sketch
+- Open the Serial Monitor, the sketch may be already successfully uploaded.
+- Double-click the reset button, and replug it back to the computer, and run the sketch.

+Q4: After uploading the sketch, there is no Serial.println information on Serial Monitor
+- Parts of your code may crush.
+You may want to debug your code paragraphs by paragraphs